ME-ICA/tedana/docs/building_decision_trees.rst

 - "detrend"
     "true" or "false" to specify whether to include detrending regressors when fitting the external regressors to the ICA component time series.
-    If "true" it will specify the number of detrending time regressors to include based on the length of the time series.
+    If "true", it will specify the number of detrending time regressors to include based on the length of the time series.
-    If "false" it will just include an intercept regressor to remove the mean.
+    If "false", it will just include an intercept regressor to remove the mean.
     This can also be a integer that defines the number of regressors to include.
     Can also be an integer specifying the number of detrending regressors.